Gender inequality in Bangladesh: Legal status

+Crimes

 In recent years, several laws have been put in place to reduce the amount of violence against women and girls.
 Early in 2011, a Division Bench of the High Court Division of the Supreme Court ordered every incident of eve-teasing to be considered sexual harassment.
 It also ordered an amendment to the Prevention and of Repression on Women and Children Act of 2000 to include the act of stalking in its provisions.
-Other laws protecting Bangladeshi women include the Acid Crime Control 2002 and the Dowry Prohibition Act 1980.
-However, weak enforcement of these laws is common due to a weak judiciary, corruption, and societal tolerance.
+Other laws protecting Bangladeshi women include the Dowry Prohibition Act 1980.